0xPARC/circom-starter/README.md

 2. Poll participants generate a zero-knowledge proof that _“I know some_ `eth_priv_key` _corresponding to an_ `eth_pub_key` _contained in the merkle tree.”_ The particiapant submits `{vote, nullifier, proof}` to the smart contract.
 3. The voter’s `eth_pub_key` is nullified in the smart contract upon proof submission to prevent double-voting.
 4. Users can see the state of each poll (read from the smart contract).
 In this way, a group’s poll results are generated without revealing who voted for what.

+## Relayer

+Additionally, all votes are sent through a relayer (which sees no identifying information besides the poll & vote), more can be found in our relayer repo [here](https://github.com/ratankaliani/priv-poll-relayer).

 ## Future Work